developmentseed/project-seed/README.md

 # project-seed

-A basic starting point for web projects
+A basic starting point for web projects that use [styled-components](https://www.styled-components.com/).

+Since style components need react, it is already included.
+It also includes collecticons.
+See the section below for more info.

 > **NOTE:** We've been using [styled-components](https://www.styled-components.com/) more and more in projects.
 Checkout [project-seed-styled](https://github.com/developmentseed/project-seed-styled) for a starter with styled-components.